 These orders typically relate to some or all of the following: maintenance, the family home, other property and assets, custody, succession rights, personal safety and the safety of children, and pensions.
-In a judicial separation the court will decide the specific details of each order it decides to grant.
+Where a divorce is contested the court will decide the specific details of each order it decides to grant.